gonzach/javaBasic-Objects-2019-9-18-7-47-32-289/readme.md

 12. should_get_initialization_ordering
       What is the knowledge point of the test?
 Where is the official document to the knowledge point?
       - The knowledge point of the test is about initialization ordering.
+      Why the test failed at first?
+      - The test failed because the value is null.
+      Why you corrected the test that way?
+      - initfield() will return first "Field Initializer" then "Initialization Block" so since in the third block it have this(4) before returning the value of it's third block it will call first the constructor with int parameter.
+        That's why "Constructor with argument" return first before "Default constructor" Do you have further questions on this knowledge point?
+      - I don’t have further question

 13. should_get_message_of_var_length_parameters
       What is the knowledge point of the test?
 Where is the official document to the knowledge point?
       - To know the about of the behavior of a string builder when you pass an parameter